simulot/srvloc/readme.md

 TODO:
-Handle sever devices on the network
+- Handle several devices on the network